neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 we may not detach from it.
 The mechanism in this RFC fixes this, by making it safe to attach to a new, different pageserver even if an unresponsive pageserver may be running.

-Futher, lack of safety during split-brain conditions blocks two important features where occasional split-brain conditions are part of the design assumptions:
+Further lack of safety during split-brain conditions blocks two important features where occasional split-brain conditions are part of the design assumptions:

 - seamless tenant migration ([RFC PR](https://github.com/neondatabase/neon/pull/5029))